-Counterfeited and pirated goods accounted for up to 2.5 percent of world trade, or as much as $461 billion, significantly damaging companies and state coffers, the Organization for Economic Cooperation and Development (OECD) said on Monday.
+Counterfeited and pirated goods accounted for up to 2.5 percent of world trade, or as much as $461 billion, the Organization for Economic Cooperation and Development (OECD) revealed on Monday.
 The trade in fake products, such as Louis Vuitton bags (a counterfeit bag is pictured above) or Nike shoes, has also worsened in the past decade, with a previous OECD study in 2008 estimating it at up to 1.9 percent of world imports or $200 billion.